Messy Human

 The Parable of the Sower — Octavia E. Butler

-dystopian novel set in a collapsed future America.
+A dystopian novel set in a collapsed future America.
 It follows Lauren Olamina, who possesses hyperempathy, as she starts a new belief system called Earthseed.
-The title alludes to a biblical parable about scattering seeds, symbolizing Lauren’s efforts to spread her ideas for a better future in a harsh world.
+The title alludes to a biblical parable about scattering seeds, symbolizing Olamina’s efforts to spread her ideas for a better future in a harsh world.
 The book explores themes of resilience, survival, and hope amidst adversity.
 It’s set in 2025..

 The Fortune Men—Nadifa Mohamed